sufladka/good-things-bad-things/README.md

 ## Prefer declarative style over imperative one

 Imperative APIs tell you **how** to do something, while declarative APIs tell you **what** to do.
 This distinction is fundamental and carries significant implications for writing efficient and maintainable code.
-The typical declarative API in Java is the Java util Stream API.
+The typical declarative API in Java is the java.util.Stream API.

 An imperative API provides explicit step-by-step instructions on how to achieve a certain outcome.
 For example, consider sorting a collection of strings in an imperative style:
 ```java